How to Pray for Healing - Scripture Prayers for Healing

 On the other hand, no matter how often Paul pleaded, God’s answer was still “no.”

 So, the pleading and praying for his healing began in earnest.
-Frankly, I was getting a little upset at what I consider to be misguided prayers.
+Frankly, I was getting a little upset at what felt like misguided prayers.

 It was obvious to me that God had already answered his prayer with a “no.” I mean, if God hasn’t said, “yes” in 10 years, the likelihood of him saying it now seems slim.
 Sometimes, God has other plans.
 The time comes to stop pleading for healing and start praying for grace to handle well the troubles.